-BE IT RESOLVED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY OF
+1 BE IT RESOLVED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY OF 2 ALBUQUERQUE:

-The VOLCANO TRAILS SECTOR DEVELOPMENT PLAN is
+3 Section 1.
+The VOLCANO TRAILS SECTOR DEVELOPMENT PLAN is 4 hereby adopted subject to conditions of approval in Exhibit A:

-B. This plan is one of three distinct but related sector development plans intended to guide future development in the larger Volcano Mesa Community.
-The other two plans are the Volcano Heights and Volcano Cliffs Sector Development Plans.
-The three plans share similar policy underpinnings that are included in a companion amendment to the Rank II, West Side Strategic Plan (WSSP).
-At the November 4, 2010 hearing, the EPC voted to send the WSSP amendment to the City Council with a recommendation of approval.
-On February 23, 2011, the City Council voted to adopt the WSSP amendment.

-C. The Volcano Trails area currently contains land that is zoned RD, and the Volcano Trails Sector Development Plan proposes six new zone categories - SU-2 VT Village Center (VTVC), SU-2 VT Residential Developing area (VTRD), SU-2 VT Urban Residential (VTUR), SU-2 VT Small Lot Residential (VTSL), SU-2 VT Medium Lot Residential (VTML), SU-2/SU-1 for Open Space (privately owned) - as well as General Design Standards and General Regulations that are associated to varying degrees with all properties within the VTSDP boundary.
+- 5 A. The Volcano Trails Sector Development Plan attached hereto and made - 6 a part hereof, is hereby adopted as a land-use control pursuant to the - 7 Comprehensive City Zoning Code. - 8 B. The maps on page 24 titled "Exhibit 10, Zoning Established by the - 9 Volcano Trails Sector Development Plan" and the text of Chapter 3 "Zoning and - 10 General Standards" are adopted as an extension of the Zoning Code and its zone11 map. - 12 Section 2.
+FINDINGS ADOPTED.
+The City Council adopts the following 13 findings: - 14 A. The Volcano Trails Sector Development Plan is a Rank 3 plan that - 15 covers an area of approximately 446 acres.
+The Plan boundaries are Universe - 16 Boulevard to the east; State land, APS school sites and the Northern Geologic - 17 Window to the south; vacant Bernalillo County land to the west; and Paseo del - 18 Norte to the north. - 19 B. This plan is one of three distinct but related sector development plans - 20 intended to guide future development in the larger Volcano Mesa Community. - 21 The other two plans are the Volcano Heights and Volcano Cliffs Sector - 22 Development Plans.
+The three plans share similar policy underpinnings that are - 23 included in a companion amendment to the Rank II, West Side Strategic Plan - 24 (WSSP).
+At the November 4, 2010 hearing, the EPC voted to send the WSSP - 25 amendment to the City Council with a recommendation of approval.
+On February - 26 23, 2011, the City Council voted to adopt the WSSP amendment. - 27 C. The Volcano Trails area currently contains land that is zoned RD, and - 28 the Volcano Trails Sector Development Plan proposes six new zone categories - - 29 SU-2 VT Village Center (VTVC), SU-2 VT Residential Developing area (VTRD), SU-2 - 30 VT Urban Residential (VTUR), SU-2 VT Small Lot Residential (VTSL), SU-2 VT - 31 Medium Lot Residential (VTML), SU-2/SU-1 for Open Space (privately owned) as - 32 well as General Design Standards and General Regulations that are associated to - 33 varying degrees with all properties within the VTSDP boundary.

-D. The Volcano Trails Sector Development Plan supports the following goals and policies in the Albuquerque/Bernalillo County Comprehensive Plan:

-1. Policies II.B.5.a, c, d, h, i, k, m: through the mix of uses proposed in order to provide neighborhood services, retail, and higher-density housing.